Benefit Provided to an Employee

-If you pay the employee a sum for the pay period in which the benefit is provided and that sum does not cover the total amount of source deductions of income tax and the employee QPP contribution, you have to withhold income tax and the QPP contribution up to the amount of the sum paid.
-You must include in box G the portion of the pensionable salary or wages (including the amount of the exemption) that is related to the amount withheld.
-You also have to enter “G-1” in a blank box of the RL-1 slip, followed by the portion of the value of the benefit in kind in respect of which you were unable to withhold the QPP contribution because the amount you paid did not cover all of the contribution.
-For more information, see RL-1 Slip – Box G (examples 1 and 2).
+If you pay the employee a sum for the pay period in which the benefit is provided and that sum does not cover the total amount of source deductions of income tax and the employee QPP contribution, you must include in box G of the RL-1 the portion of the pensionable salary or wages (including the amount of the exemption) on which the contribution is withheld.
+You also have to enter “G-1” in a blank box of the RL-1 slip, followed by the portion of the value of the benefit in kind in respect of which you were unable to withhold the QPP contribution because the amount paid to the employee for the pay period in which the benefit was granted did not cover the total QPP contribution.

 You should not include the value of a benefit in kind in box I of an employee's RL-1 slip, unless the benefit is related to board and lodging provided to an employee for a pay period in which the employee receives cash remuneration.
 Note that a taxable benefit related to an amount you paid to a third party for a good or service supplied to your employee (e.g. the payment of tuition or professional membership dues) must be included in box I of the RL-1 slip if the employee remains the owner of the good or service and would be responsible for the payment if it were not paid by you.

 Benefit related to previous employment

-If the amount in box A includes only the value of a benefit (in cash or in kind) that an individual receives in the year because of previous employment, enter “211” in a blank box of the RL-1 slip, followed by the amount in box A. This amount is equal to the total of the amounts entered in boxes J, K, L, P, V and W.
+If the amount in box A includes only the value of a benefit (in cash or in kind) that an individual receives in the year because of previous employment, enter “211” in a blank box of the RL-1 slip, followed by the amount in box A. This amount must equal the total of the amounts entered in boxes J, K, L, P, V and W.

 For more information about preparing and filing RL-1 slips, see RL-1 Slip – Employment and Other Income.